Azure/FTALive-Sessions/content/containers/workload-deployment/readme.md

 - [Deploy to AKS using GitHub Actions](https://learn.microsoft.com/en-us/azure/aks/kubernetes-action)
 - [Push Based CI/CD](https://github.com/Azure/aks-baseline-automation/blob/main/workloads/docs/app-flask-push-dockerbuild.md)

+## Pull Model
+In the context of AKS deployments, a pull model refers to a deployment model where the Kubernetes cluster pulls the configuration from a Git repository.
+This is also known as GitOps, which is a set of principles for operating and managing a software system that uses source control as the single source of truth.

+In a GitOps workflow, the configuration files for your application are stored in a Git repository.
+When you make changes to the configuration files, you commit them to the repository.
+The Kubernetes cluster then pulls the changes from the repository and applies them to the cluster.
+This approach provides a declarative way to manage your infrastructure and applications, and it enables you to easily roll back changes if necessary.

+There are several tools available for implementing GitOps on AKS, including Flux and Argo CD.
+These tools can help you automate the deployment of your applications to AKS and ensure that your cluster is always in the desired state.

 ## Helm
 Helm is a Kubernetes deployment tool that automates the creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
 It is a package manager for Kubernetes that streamlines installing, upgrading, fetching dependencies, and configuring deployments on Kubernetes with simple CLI commands.